Q: What does an intern do?

 Q: I need to maintain full-time student status to be covered by insurance or to maintain loans, but the internship only offers 9 hours of credit.
 What should I do?

-A: You can maintain full-time status by registering your internship with the Center for Career Discovery and Development to secure audit hours for your term as an intern.
-Institute Relations staff will help you explore this option upon request.
+A: You can maintain full-time status by registering your internship with the Georgia Tech Career Center to secure audit hours for your term as an intern.

 Q: Can I listen to previous information sessions?